Go paper-free

 Amend paper-free preferences for your statements and communications.

-If you live in Scotland, tax rates are different, but the tax trap still exists.
+Tax rates are different in Scotland, but the tax trap still exists.

 As your income increases above £100,000, your personal tax allowance, or the amount you can earn tax free, reduces.
 For every £2 of income you earn over £100,000, you lose £1 of personal allowance.
 And that continues until you pay tax on every penny.